Disclaimer

 Dave Ramsey

 Founder of Ramsey Solutions, and The Ramsey Show, and author of Baby Steps Millionaires, Financial Peace Revisited, and The Total Money Makeover.
 Key advice includes follow a budget, have a $1,000 emergency fund in cash, start the debt snowball (to pay off debt), save for 3-6 months of expenses, and invest in a retirement account with mutual funds through a financial professional.
 Money management is 80% behavior and 20% knowledge, act your wage and stay out of debt.
 Put compound interest to use.
-Day trading or investing in one stock is not advised, especially investing in just a few stocks at a time, because investments should be diversified..
+Day trading or investing in one stock, or a few stocks, is not advised.
+Investments should be more diversified.

 Robert Kiyosaki

 Founder of Cashflow Technologies and author of Rich Dad Poor Dad, Rich Dad's Cash Flow Quadrant, and Rich Dad's Guide to Investing.
 Key advice includes our greatest wealth is our education or knowledge.
 Many people are highly educated but still financially illiterate.
-Make your money work for you by investing in real assets.
-Real estate is not always an asset, and debt can be good if you invest the debt and it makes more in returns, than it charges you in interest and fees.
-In other words debt is only good if it is used as an investment that makes more returns than it costs in interest and fees.
+Make your money work for you by investing in real assets that grow.
+In some cases, real estate might not be an asset, and debt can be good if you invest the debt and it makes more in returns, than it charges you in interest and fees.
+In other words debt is only good if it is used as an investment that makes more than it costs.

 Ray Dalio